This post was originally published in 2013.

 It seems clear that I have an obsession with – or, more nicely put, a commitment to – my own physical freedom.
 You may not share this.
 But you obviously have your own requirements and priorities.

 What’s Really Important in Choosing – or Designing – a Career

 The more years I’ve been working, the more I think that whether you are willing to do your throwing-up into Google headquarters’ toilets, whether you are able to drink scotch at 2pm (well, not if you’re pregnant), whether you get to look at (or even touch!) trees when the pressure of living in a world of ultimately meaningless intangibles is just too much, and whether you have to fight a bunch of assholes just to get your job done are all probably more important to one’s career happiness than what kind of actual job you actually do.

-That is, for a lot of people, the form of the work trumps the content of the work.
+That is, for a lot of people, the form of the work outweighs the content of the work.